Ends in

 AWS Global Infrastructure Cheat Sheet

-Amazon Web Services provides the most extensive global footprint compared to any other cloud provider in the market, and it opens up new regions faster than others.
+Amazon Web Services offers the most extensive global footprint among cloud providers and expands into new regions more quickly than its competitors.

 AWS Global Cloud Infrastructure